wenhaowuuu/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to meet our meeters and see what we see
+subtitle: Why you'd want to meet our meeters and see what we see?
 ---

 Team Code Brick(TCB) is a group of architects, designers and engineers who are assembled under the era of social progress and innovation of technology, to celebrate and explore the role of new architecture and design application in trend.
 Events are hosted to share, spread and even pitch ideas based on internal interest and emerging technology innovation initiated at areas such as silicon valley.
 Untamed perspective, independent exploration and open design community are our core values.
 TCB originated from a balcony event with ethnic Chinese archi- tects and designers in California Bay Area, 2015.
 And it has evolved into a practice community with shared interests in contemporary society.